-- Dealing with closure matters post vacation of the Premises in the prior reporting period. - Regular review of critical operations, suppliers and cost base. - Monitoring and updating the trading cashflow and projections. - Preparing financial reports and funding requests to FSCS under the FSCS compensation deed.

-- Managing and consulting with employees and contractors. - Administering the Company's payroll, including associated tax and pension matters. - Ensuring contractual benefits offered to employees and relevant insurances remain in place. - Maintaining appropriate insurance policies. - Attending to supplier queries and correspondence. - Raising, approving and monitoring purchase orders. - Negotiating terms of continued supply (where necessary) to ensure services are provided at a competitive cost. - Ensuring regulatory and control functions, as required by the FCA, are fulfilled. - Reviewing HR and health and safety requirements following COVID-19 and government directions. - Liaising with IT and data providers to ensure continuity of services. - Ongoing review of resource requirements, including employees, contractors and suppliers. - Provision of references for former employees of the Company. - Review of weekly reconciliations of Client Assets prepared by safe custody and submitted to the FCA on request.
+- Regular review of critical operations, suppliers and cost base. - Monitoring and updating the trading cashflow and projections. - Preparing financial reports and funding requests to FSCS under the FSCS compensation deed. - Managing and consulting with employees and contractors. - Administering the Company's payroll, including associated tax and pension matters. - Ensuring contractual benefits offered to employees and relevant insurances remain in place. - Maintaining appropriate insurance policies. - Attending to supplier queries and correspondence. - Raising, approving and monitoring purchase orders and reviewing and processing payment of invoices. - Negotiating terms of continued supply (where necessary) to ensure services are provided at a competitive cost. - Ensuring regulatory and control functions, as required by the FCA, are fulfilled. - Liaising with IT and data providers to ensure continuity of services. - Ongoing review of resource requirements, including employees, contractors and suppliers. - Provision of references for former employees of the Company.